dreamonkey/responsive-image-loader/README.md

 #### On Quasar framework

-Due presumely to some kind of incompatibility with [theirs HTML loader](https://github.com/quasarframework/quasar/issues/5383#issuecomment-560510363), you must tap into low level Vue template to use this loader with [Quasar framework](https://quasar.dev/) (on which it has been tested and developed).
+Presumely due to some kind of incompatibility with [theirs HTML loader](https://github.com/quasarframework/quasar/issues/5383#issuecomment-560510363), you must tap into low level Vue template to use this loader with [Quasar framework](https://quasar.dev/) (on which it has been tested and developed).

 ```javascript
 webpackConf.module.rules.push({